This Day In Music: August 16

 August 16, 1888 ~ Armand John Piron, commonly known as jazz violinist, bandleader AJ Piron, born in New Orleans, Louisiana, USA ~ Popular dancebandleader.
 Best known for I Wish I Could Shimmy Like My Sister Kate and The Purple Rose Of Cairo.
 Employed sidemen such as Lorenzo Tio, John Lindsay, and Peter Bocage ~ Piron passed away in 1943

-August 16, 1884 ~ Vaudeville singer, dancer, songwriter George A Whiting born ~ As a performer toured with singer Sadie Burt, whom he later married.
-Best known for co-writing My Blue Heaven with Walter Donaldson.
-It would be a huge hit for Gene Austin in 1928, selling over 5 million copies, and become a standard ~ Whiting passed away in 1943
+August 16, 1884 ~ Vaudeville singer, dancer, songwriter George A Whiting born ~ As a performer, Whiting toured with singer Sadie Burt, whom he later married.
+However, Whiting would become best known for co-writing My Blue Heaven with Walter Donaldson.
+It would be a huge hit for Gene Austin in 1928, selling over 5 million copies, and become a standard recorded by hundreds of artists including Glenn Miller, Benny Goodman, Frank Sinatra, Fats Domino, the Platters, Marlene Dietrich, Cliff Richard, Pat Boone, and Lena Horne.
+Other well known songs co-written by Whiting include I'll Be Blue Just Thinking Of You (From Now On) first recorded by Isham Jones, Believe It (Beloved) recorded by Fats Waller, and Who Told You I Cared recorded by Sammy Kaye ~ Whiting passed away in 1943